pixashot/docs/core-concepts/browser-context.md

 ### Page Lifecycle

-Individual pages are created and destroyed for each request while maintaining the shared context:
+Individual pages are created and destroyed for each request while maintaining the shared context.
+The `capture_screenshot` method in `CaptureService` demonstrates this:

 ```python
 async def capture_screenshot(self, output_path, options):